-Read the assigned passages loudly (see p.
-38).
+Read the assigned passages loudly (see page 38).
 There will probably be a fair amount of laughter and jeering, especially once Jacob's wives enter the story.
-Note that there is a mistake in the Participant Guide.
-The topic of Genesis 21:1-21 is Hagar and Ishmael.
-The topic of Genesis 22:1-19 is Sacrifice of Isaac.

 5 MINUTES: CLOSING PRAYER

 Make sure to collect the tribal signs; they will be used throughout the experience.